luowei/LWProgressView/README.md

 ## License

-libProgressView is available under the MIT license.
+LWProgressView is available under the MIT license.
 See the LICENSE file for more info.